 In recognition of Curtis’ success and contribution to the music world, he was inducted into the Manitoba Aboriginal Music Hall of Fame on September 22, 2012.
 To this day, Curtis still continues to promote Aboriginal culture and help in the development of a vibrant Aboriginal Music community.

-Drawing on his extensive show biz contacts and experience, Curtis Jonnie has joined First Class Entertainment Inc. and will operate a branch office in Winnipeg, Manitoba, Canada serving the International Entertainment Venue Market with an additional focus on Indian Gaming, both in the US and Canada.
+Drawing on his extensive showbiz contacts and experience, Curtis Jonnie has joined First Class Entertainment Inc. as a talent agent serving the International Entertainment Venue Market with an additional focus on Indian Gaming, both in the US and Canada.

 [View our Photo Gallery]